 Solution #2: Use Anti-Malware to Get Rid of the Virus

 Now that you have stopped malicious processes, it’s time to remove the malware content from the system.
-The best way to do so is to use a reliable and trusted anti-malware security software.
+The best way to do so is to use a [sc name=”reliable-and-trusted-anti-malware-security-software”].
 Download and install the security software program.
 Launch it to perform a full system scan.
 The process will take some time to complete.
 Once done, Quarantine or Remove all detected malware from the system.
 Reboot the computer and keep the security software running in the background.